isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 <sup>3</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.

-<sup>4</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a recommended QR scanner app [link](https://www.safeentry.gov.sg/individual_help).
+<sup>4</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a [recommended QR scanner app](https://www.safeentry.gov.sg/individual_help).

 -----